AryanSarafDev/CertiFy/README.md

 ### As an organizer

-- You can create certificates by filling out a form with the student's email and uploading a pdf file of the certificate.
+* You can create certificates by filling out a form with the student's email and uploading a pdf file of the certificate.

-- You can view all the certificates you have issued in a table.
+* You can view all the certificates you have issued in a list.

-- You can revoke or delete any certificate you have issued by clicking on the corresponding buttons in the table.
+* You can revoke or delete any certificate you have issued by clicking on the corresponding buttons in the table.

 ### As a person

-- You can view all the certificates you have received in a table with their details and status (valid or revoked).
+* You can view all the certificates you have received in a list with their details and status (valid or revoked).

-- You can download any certificate you have received by clicking on the download button in the table.
+* You can download any certificate you have received by clicking on the download button in the table.

 ### As anyone

-- You can verify any certificate by entering its student email, org email and cert hash, in a form.
+* You can verify any certificate by entering its student email, organization email, and certificate hash.

-- You can see if the certificate is valid or not based on the result of verifying its hashes on both Supabase and blockchain.
+* You can see if the certificate is valid or not based on the result of verifying its hashes using blockchain technology.

 ## License